 How are we to safe guard society from such "well meaning" people?

 I believe we have to limit the roles of government so that people cannot use the government to advance their ideology or belief.
-If you think this is worth pursuing, click on the link below.
+If you think this is worth pursuing, click on the button below.

 Power and the Problem of Ideology and State

 Note: If people are teaching things to their children which are not true; the way to deal with that problem is to use free speech; not to lock people up or ban books (Stalin already tried that).
 See The Case for Free Speech.